-Higher rate of interest – A fixed rate bond usually offers a higher rate of interest when compared to the likes of an easy access account.
+Higher rate of interest – Fixed rate bonds usually offer a higher rate of interest when compared to the likes of an easy access account.
 Banks and building societies reward savers for locking their money away for a set period of time.
-The longer the term of the bond, the higher the rate of interest tends to be.
+The longer the term of the fixed rate bond, the higher the rate of interest tends to be.

-Minimal risk – As a fixed rate bond is a savings account and not a type of investment product, there is minimal risk to your money.
-The bond is protected by the Financial Services Compensation Scheme (FSCS).
+Minimal risk – As fixed rate bonds in the UK are classed a savings account and not a type of investment product, there is minimal risk to your money.
+Any fixed rate bond is protected by the Financial Services Compensation Scheme (FSCS).